 Traditional footwear usually forces you to scrunch your feet, which means squeezing your toes together and not providing an adequate amount of foot room.
 Unfortunately, that means most of us have experienced foot deformation, whether we choose to believe it or not.
 Don’t get me wrong, I love my Chucks – but after wearing them for a day, my dogs are barking.

 We strive to create and develop different styles of footwear that mirror the natural shape of the human foot.
 We also always recommend using Correct Toes (which can be worn inside of our shoes) in order to naturally spread the toes.
 Correct Toes also cure many foot ailments including bunions, hammertoes, plantar fasciitis, etc. This product is great as Correct Toes restore foot balance and proprioception; enable natural arch support, assist in ankle and knee stability and so much more.
 Visit their website to hear more on Dr. Ray’s story and development of this killer product.

-In all honestly, before I started working here at Lems, I really didn’t care much about my foot health nor fully understand what the whole minimalist movement was about – but wow am I thankful for it!
+In all honesty, before I started working here at Lems, I really didn’t care much about my foot health nor fully understand what the whole minimalist movement was about – but wow am I thankful for it!
 You know that feeling when you get home and can’t wait to take your shoes off?
 It doesn’t feel like that when you wear Lems, believe me.
 Lems really did change my life – in more ways than one.
-Woooo Happy National Foot Health Awareness Month… and go Lems!!!!
+Happy National Foot Health Awareness Month… and go Lems!